-- 69. The overall risk rating of the project is Moderate. - Macroeconomic risk is substantial.
+The overall risk of the proposed project is considered "Moderate."
 Rwanda's macroeconomic framework has been stable in the past decade.
-However, the global COVID-19 pandemic, general increase in global prices of fertilizers, and climate change related shocks have posed and continue to pose a threat to fiscal sustainability (public debt increased from 20.4 percent in 2010 to 73.6 percent of GDP in 2021).
+However, the global COVID-19 pandemic, the ongoing Ukraine crisis, general increase in global prices of fertilizers, and climate change related shocks have posed and continue to pose a threat to fiscal sustainability (public debt increased from 20.4 percent in 2010 to 73.6 percent of GDP in 2021).
 For this reason, the macroeconomic risk is deemed "Substantial."
 Strong government actions at national level, some of which in conjunction with World Bank support will help mitigate these risks.
 The GoR has an excellent track of pursuing long-term goals and staying on course, and the World Bank operations (including ongoing and under development policy operations) allow pro-active engagement in the overall macro-fiscal policy dialogue with the authorities and provides opportunities to flag issues as they emerge.
-The technical design and the institutional capacity risks are "moderate," given the associated sound sector strategy with which the Project is well aligned, and the experienced implementing agency the RAB SPIU, which is implementing the CDAT and SAIP I projects, for which the proposed project is a natural continuation for the scale-up of interventions and results in new districts. - 71.
-Environment and social risk is substantial.
-This is because of the nature of activities under the technical components of the Project.
-These risks and impacts will be site-specific and manageable through proper enforcement of the ESF instruments, which will be prepared and implemented by the Government as it committed through the ESCP.
-The Government will also maintain through the Project Implementing Entity, environmental and social specialists dedicated to the Project to ensure safeguards compliance throughout the Project implementation.
-The World Bank will continuously monitor compliance with the standards and procedures and propose measures to address any shortcomings.
-Grievance redress measures will be established and supported by the project to ensure that project-affected people are able to bring complaints to the project teams.
+The technical design and the institutional capacity risks are "moderate," given the associated sound sector strategy with which the Project is well aligned, and the experienced implementing agency - the RAB SPIU, which is implementing the CDAT and SAIP I projects, for which the proposed project is a natural continuation for the scale-up of interventions and results in new districts.